swcarpentry/make-novice/_episodes/04-dependencies.md

 ~~~
 {: .language-make}

-If we pretend to edit `countwords.py` now and re-run Make,
+If we pretend to edit `countwords.py` and re-run Make,

 ~~~
 $ touch countwords.py